-Jordan Stepp is in his second year as an assistant athletic director of communications at North Texas.
+Jordan Stepp is in his third year as an assistant athletic director of communications at North Texas.
 Stepp is the day-to-day contact for Mean Green football, as well as both the men's and women's golf programs.

 Before arriving in Denton, Stepp spent the previous three years at Cal in Berkeley, California, from 2013-16.
 During his time at Cal, Stepp was the primary contact for baseball, men's soccer, men's gymnastics and also spent two seasons with the track and field program; while also assisting with football and men's and women's basketball in a variety of capacities.
 He oversaw media operations of the 2015 women's NCAA basketball championships, as well as the 2013 and 2014 NCAA men's soccer championships in Berkeley.